jmilkiewicz/OverheadCourse/signups/index.markdown

 - 2 hours on Sunday + 0.5 h unsupervised game,
 - 1.5 hours on Monday + 0.5 h unsupervised game,

+### {% include padelEssentials.markdown %} is aimed at individuals who:
+- wants to learn/improve backcourt shots technique (or potentially change their habits from other racket sports) and/or
+- struggles with shot selection and/or
+- plays non-effective overshots and/or
+- misses too many volleys and/or
+- avoids playing with glass walls and/or
+- being often caught in unfavorable court positions.

+#### 🗓️ Training Plan
+Each group will experience an intensive **7 hours** training program and **2 hours** of unsupervised game:

+- 1.5 hours on Thursday + 0.5 h unsupervised game,
+- 1.5 hours on Friday + 0.5 h unsupervised game,
+- 2 hours on Saturday + 0.5 h unsupervised game,
+- 2 hours on Sunday + 0.5 h unsupervised game,

 ###  Custom course
 Looking to enhance your padel skills with friends or fellow players?
 Our group booking options offer tailored courses designed to accommodate groups of four, ensuring a fun and collaborative learning experience.
 Choose from the following group courses (for a group of 4):